Expressions and Variables

 Variables in the Slider View

-When a variable is used within a test, the test result footer will show the current state of all stored variables in the system.
+When a Variable is used within a test, the test result footer will show the current state of all stored Variables in the system.